DarkPark/jscs/readme.md

 When attaching data to events it's always should be only one parameter.
 Pass a hash instead of a raw value in case there are more then one parameter.
-> This approach allows `EventEmitter` implementation with better performance
+> This approach allows `EventEmitter` implementation with better performance.

 ```javascript
 // bad